Improved Concentration for Mean Estimators via Shrinkage: Introduction

 \subsubsection{Improved concentration rates}

 Indeed, our main result is more general; it guarantees concentration bounds without necessarily assuming that \( R_{\widehat{\kappa }}\) is conveniently bounded.
 For the sake of exposition, let us consider the uncontaminated case (\( \varepsilon =0 \)) and assume that the underlying distribution \( P \) has finite variance.
-Another statement that may be extracted from the main result \Cref{thm:shrinkage_concentration_adv} is described as follows:
+Our main result, \Cref{thm:shrinkage_concentration_adv}, implies the following.

-\begin{theorem}[Main result - informal statement] Let $\widehat{\kappa}$ be independent of $X_{1:n}$, $n$ and $\delta > e^{-cn}$.
+\begin{theorem}[Main result --- informal statement] Let $\widehat{\kappa}$ be independent of $X_{1:n}$, $n \in \N$ and $\delta > e^{-cn}$.
 Take \( \eta=\ln \frac{1}{\delta } \) and \( \widehat{\mu }=\widehat{\mu }(\widehat{\kappa };X_{1:n} ) \) as in \eqref{eq:def_estimator-intro}.
-If $X_{1:n} \sim P^{\otimes n}$ for some atom-free distribution P satisfying $\nu_2(P) := \nu_2 = \mathbb{E}\left[\lvert X_1-\mu \rvert^2 \right]^{\frac{1}{2}} < \infty$, then there exists a constant $C_{w}>0 $ depending only on the choice of $w$ such that, with probability at least \( 1 -4\delta , \)
+If $X_{1:n} \sim P^{\otimes n}$ for some atom-free distribution P satisfying $\nu_2(P) := \nu_2 = \mathbb{E}\left[\lvert X_1-\mu \rvert^2 \right]^{1/2} < \infty$, then there exists a constant $C_{w}>0 $ depending only on the choice of $w$ such that, with probability at least \( 1 -4\delta , \)